offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    When cystine goes through DNA methylation, it has a tendency to deaminate to thymine.
 However, DNA methylation is often suppressed in areas of DNA dubbed CG-islands, where CG appears more frequently than the rest of the genome.

+ * `{bm} CpG island/(C[p\-]?G island|C[p\-]?G site)/i` - Regions of DNA with a high frequency of cystine followed by guanine.
+The reverse complementing strand will have equal regions with equally high frequencies of guanine followed by cystine.

  * `{bm} Hidden Markov Model` `{bm} /(HMM)/` - A model of a machine that outputs a sequence.

    ```{svgbob}